nsjsv/AITradeGame/README.md

 ## Privacy and Security

-All data is stored in the AITradeGame.db SQLite file in the same directory as the executable.
+All data is stored in PostgreSQL (using the database defined by `POSTGRES_URI`).
+When running under docker-compose, the `postgres_data` volume keeps the data on your machine.
 No external servers are contacted except your specified AI API endpoints.
 No user accounts or login required - everything runs locally.

 ## Development